 Heritage Victoria has produced an excellent online resource showcasing the common types of historic houses found throughout Victoria and Australia.
 What House is That?

 contains links to heritage blogs, photographs of heritage buildings and an exciting array of information produced for owners of historic buildings.

 Living with heritage items and heritage conservation areas

 What are the height limits and floor space ratios (FSRs) for heritage conservation areas?

 Across the city, building height and density is set by the Newcastle LEP 2012 and shown on the Height of Building maps and the Floor Space Ratio maps that accompany the LEP.
 However, the heritage conservation areas are not included in the Height of Building maps or the FSR maps because these areas do not have a prescribed height limit or density.
 The purpose of excluding the heritage conservation areas is to ensure that new development responds to existing character and ensures that contributory buildings are conserved and protected.

 NOTE: Newcastle East and the City Centre Heritage Conservation Areas do have height and FSRs and are included in the Height of Building and FSR maps.
-Please contact Council's duty officer for further information.
+Please contact Council's duty officer on 4974 2000 for further information.